artineering-io/flair-docs/flair/getting-started/flair-shelf.md

 ## Lighting/Testing
 The lighting and testing tools allow to easily create the supported lights within Flair and to troubleshoot if things are not looking quite right.
 1. **Supported lights** - shelf icons for the four different supported lights: ambient, directional, point (no shadow maps) and spot light.
-1. **PASS** - opens the _Pass Inspector_, which lets you toggle on/off each style pass and troubleshoot the inner workings of the style itself.
+1. **PASS** - opens the _Inspector_, which lets you toggle on/off each style pass and troubleshoot the inner workings of the style itself.
 1. **TEST** - creates our favourite sphere with default lighting.